shahinator/YOLOv5-Dog-Cat-Detection/README.md

 # Using YOLOv5 Dog Cat Detection
+## Webapp-react-frontend
+Webapp-react-frontend is the Frontend Folder and all Frontend view to display here.
+Using React Js which is most popular JavaScript Fetaures in the modern technologies.

+## Clusters_prepration
+Clusters_prepration is prepare image dataset for Pet like cat-dog detection.

+## docker_image-main
+Docker_image-main is rendering image as like as sockets, there os no need to refresh page again and again automatic disploying image.

 ## To perform dog and cat detection using YOLOv5, you can follow these steps: